swombat/meteor-todos-coffeescript/README.markdown

 ## Installation notes

-Since the git repo doesn't include the .meteor folder, I imagine you need to run <code>meteor add coffeescript</code> manually to get this to work.

 Assuming the good folks at Meteor haven't included that in the main repo yet, you also need to pull a [specific commit](https://github.com/JasonGiedymin/meteor/commit/6452d98bf3678ab56fe840ae65f5a6d45b18e353) from [Jason Giedymin's fork](https://github.com/JasonGiedymin/meteor).
 Instructions to pull a given commit from a fork are [here](http://stackoverflow.com/questions/6022302/pull-requests-from-other-forks-into-my-fork).

 In short, after making your own fork: